AdityaManojShinde/Video-Subtitle-Generator-using-Python/README.md

-# Audio Extractor & Subtitle Generator
+# Video Subtitle Generator Using Python

 This project is a Python-based tool designed to extract audio from video files, transcribe the audio into text, and generate subtitles with precise synchronization.
 By utilizing **Whisper**, an advanced speech-to-text model by OpenAI, the application ensures high accuracy in transcription across multiple languages and accents.